 GREEN BAY, Wis. -- Between now and the Green Bay Packers' first training camp practice on July 26, we will break down each position group.

-Next up is running back.
+Next up is the receiver group.